jroussin007/hrpg-rtm-sync/README.md

 1. Download and compile with C#.
 Hrpg-Rtm Sync was written using the VS2013 Pro IDE.
 	* Be sure to add a project reference to Json.Net.
+		* To add a reference in VS2013:
 			* Install NewtonSoft Json.Net through NuGet.
 			* In VS Solution Explorer, right click "References."
 			* Select the "Extensions" tab.
 			* Select Json.Net

 2. Edit hrpg-rtm-sync.cfg
 	* Add your HRPG "User ID" and "API Token."